ethicsbench/nobtium/README.md

 Run this to execute the Jest unit tests.

+The suite now includes checks for the Meta-Understanding classifier and strategy engine as well as an end-to-end workflow test.

 ## 🎓 Academic Validation

 Enable advanced statistical validation by passing the `--validate` flag when running `analyzeLogs.js`: